Can You Collect Unemployment If You Work Part-Time?

 Many states also cover employees who have lost their full-time job and have partially replaced the lost income with one or more part-time jobs.
 Some states even cover individuals who were working two or more part-time jobs and lost one of these jobs.

-Eligible workers need to meet state requirements for minimum earnings during the base period and minimum time of work.
-Generally, you must have worked for at least a year prior to filing for benefits.
+Eligible workers need to meet the requirements within their state for minimum earnings during the base period.
+They will also need to satisfy the minimum time-of-employment state requirements.
+Generally, you must have worked for at least a year before filing for benefits.

 How Partial Unemployment Benefits Are Calculated

 The amount you are earning through part-time employment will be subtracted from this figure.
-Most states add a percentage, some as much as 25 percent, to the benefits amount as an incentive to employees to maintain at least some income through part-time work.
+Most states add a percentage, some as much as 25 percent, to the amount of the benefit as an incentive to employees to maintain at least some income through part-time work.

 You must be available for and actively seeking full-time work to qualify for partial benefits.
 Since requirements and benefits vary state by state, check with your state's unemployment office for the precise information which is pertinent to your situation and for your location.